ruxsilva/basket_app/README.md

 This application allows users to:
 - Register and login to their accounts
-- Browse available products
 - Add items to their basket
-- View detailed information about items and pricing
+- View information about items and pricing
 - Submit orders and receive a detailed receipt with costs and applied discounts

 The application implements a flexible discount strategy pattern that allows for easy addition of new promotional rules.
 Currently, the system supports the following discount types: